The Many Ways to Support Arkansas Extension Programming

 The University of Arkansas System Division of Agriculture truly appreciates your philanthropic spirit and commitment.
-The Division is grateful you are considering a gift to support its work in the Cooperative Extension Service.
-Gifts to The University of Arkansas Foundation, Inc., for the Division's benefit can either be made immediately or through one or more deferred giving alternatives.
-Many individuals do both, making regular gifts that include the Division through The University of Arkansas Foundation, Inc., in their estate planning.
+The Extension Service is grateful you are considering a gift to support its work across the state.
+Gifts can be made today or through many deferred giving options below.

 Annual giving is crucial to the Division of Agriculture as these gifts provide a foundation for programs that exist today.
 These gifts ensure flexibility as funding is immediately available to underwrite a program, provide unrestricted funds for a county or program area, or sponsor an event, scholarship or seminar.
 While many gifts may be unrestricted, meeting the most important immediate needs identified by the Division, you may also designate your annual gift to support a specific county, program or fund.
 Your annual gift, in any amount, demonstrates your lasting commitment toward making a difference in the lives of individuals and in local communities.

 Non-cash / In-kind Gifts

 You may gift to the Cooperative Extension Service or one of the Division's research centers valuable personal property that can either be used "as is" in our programs or be sold with proceeds funding a project/program of your choice.
 Your gift of personal property may qualify as a tax deductible charitable contribution.

 - Appreciated, marketable securities are a good resource for giving.
 If you have stocks that have appreciated, it is more advantageous to transfer your stock as a gift instead of selling it and then donating cash.
 Appreciated securities may receive two types of tax benefits.